Maastricht University: 2019 cyber attack

 On December 23, 2019, Maastricht University suffered a major cyber-attack, more specifically a Microsoft Windows ransomware attack using "Clop".
 The ransomware encrypted almost all Windows systems used by Maastricht University, making it impossible for students and staff members to access any university online services during the Christmas break.
-A ransom was set from the offenders, which allowed a decryption of the university systems after Maastricht University paid $217,000 in a Bitcoin transfer.
-The lessons resumed with no delays on the 6th of January, with most online services again available to both students and staff members.
+A ransom was set from the offenders, which allowed a decryption of the university systems after Maastricht University paid €200,000 in a Bitcoin transfer.
+The lessons resumed with no delays on 6 January, with most online services again available to both students and staff members.

+In 2020, the public prosecutor service seized the cryptocurrency account in which the ransom was paid.
+Once the ransom was converted from Bitcoin to Euros, the University was able to recover €500.000, double of what was paid.

 Campuses

 Maastricht University is located in buildings in two separate locations in Maastricht.
 The arts, humanities and social science departments are housed in a number of historic buildings in the city center, while psychology, the medical and life sciences are based in the modern Randwyck campus on the outskirts of the city.